Metu-O/Feature-Selection-Qiime2-/README.md

   -u outdir
 ```

-# Bash Script
+# Bash Script runs all codes

-The bash script was personalized to my personal environments and filepaths.
+Note: The bash script was personalized to my personal environments and filepaths.
 Edit before use.

 # Conclusion